Skip to content ↓

 Caption:

-This map estimates the average energy burden for U.S. households between 2015 and 2020.
+This map shows changes in the average energy burden for U.S. households from 2015 to 2020.
 Households experiencing an energy burden in costs greater than 6 percent of income are classified as energy-poor.
 Darker shades indicate higher energy burdens, and grey areas indicate census tracts where the estimates are unavailable.

 Credits: